What’s the Point of the CCAr?

 How to Earn the CCAr

 CCDE aced?
 Congrats!
 If you were a CCIE, then that's it.
 You've maxed out your Cisco certification pathways.
 As a CCDE, you still have one more level.
-If you want that CCAr, then submit your $3,750 nonrefundable application fee.
+If you want that CCAr, submit your $3,750 nonrefundable application fee.
 That's just the application fee.

 For the Board Exam, you are given a scenario and three weeks to "develop and defend a network architecture that can effectively support a given set of business requirements."
-Then you fly out to the in-person exam where you defend your work before three judges.
+Then, you fly out to the in-person exam, where you defend your work before three judges.
 Easy, right?

-Why Would Anyone Go For the CCAr?
+Why Would Anyone Go for the CCAr?

-Maybe at this point you're thinking CCDE is enough.
-That's our working premise, too, but let's give credit where it is due.
-Imagine the CCAr in the context of a company's org chart.
-The CEO makes the biggest high-level decisions.
+The CEO makes the most significant high-level decisions.
 They're less in the weeds.
 Instead, they spend their time making strategic choices that drive the company.
 They hand down objectives and decision-making responsibilities to the company.
 Few are experienced or qualified enough to operate effectively as a CEO, but you don't need a bunch, just one.

 Why the CCDE is Just as Good — or Better